-The Global Sustainability Fellows Program seeks to inspire, inform, mobilize, and prepare future generations of international leaders in all sectors of society by imparting the core competencies required to effectively tackle urgent sustainability challenges on a local, regional and planetary scale.
+The Global Sustainability Fellows Program seeks to inspire, prepare, and mobilize future international leaders to tackle urgent sustainability challenges facing the planet.

-The GSF Program is the newest initiative of The Sustainability Laboratory, a thought-leader in the global transition to a sustainable future.
-The program’s foundation is The Lab’s unique theoretical framework, offering an uncommonly rigorous and comprehensive approach to addressing issues of sustainability, change processes, and development.
-By incorporating this rigorous theoretical orientation with hands-on, experience-based learning, international exposure, and cross-disciplinary work, the GSF offers a road map for developing model sustainability processes and guiding project planning and implementation, within a context that accounts for the complexity of real-world systems.
+The GSF Program is an initiative of The Sustainability Laboratory, a thought-leader in the global transition to a sustainable future.
+The program’s foundation is The Lab’s unique theoretical framework, offering an uncommonly rigorous and comprehensive, systems-based approach to addressing issues of sustainability, change processes, and development.
+By incorporating this framework with hands-on, experience-based learning, international exposure, and cross-disciplinary work, the GSF offers a road map for developing model sustainability processes and guiding project planning and implementation, within a context that accounts for the complexity of the real world.

-As the GSF program grows, community-based projects that have sprung from fellows’ work will serve as a real-world testament to the efficacy of the GSF approach, modeling solutions for communities all over the world who are struggling with similar issues.
+As the GSF program grows, we anticipate that fellows’ work pioneering effective solutions to critical sustainability challenges will serve as a real-world testament to the efficacy of the GSF approach.

-Participants in the pilot sessions are the first members of the GSF Alumni Association, a professional, interdisciplinary network, where a common purpose, language and framework serve as the basis for game-changing sustainability innovations and initiatives worldwide.
+Participants in the program are among the first members of the GSF Alumni Association, a professional, interdisciplinary network, where a common purpose, language and framework serve as the basis for game-changing sustainability innovations and initiatives worldwide.

 “I want to create a definition of sustainable practices that I can incorporate into my future work as an architect.
 As a student peering out of the academic bubble, I seek to understand how ‘sustainability’ can move from the theoretical to the tangible without losing the clarity of the idea.”Christopher Taleff Global Sustainability Fellow from the USA